PhilParisot/minigrep/README.md

 ﻿# minigrep

-A grep-like CLI, based on Chapter 12 of The Rust Programming Language (The Book) written in Rust.
+A grep-like CLI, based on Chapter 12 and 13 of "The Rust Programming Language" (The Book).